Vasaloppet: Motto

 The motto of Vasaloppet I fäders spår för framtids segrar ('In [our] fathers' tracks for future victories') is written on a portal erected over the finish line in Mora.
 At the first race, the finish line was simply marked with white board between two flag poles with the word Mål ('Finish') on it.
 The second year a more stately portal with the motto was fashioned.
 In 1986, the portal was made permanent and has since become a significant landmark in Mora.

 Kranskulla and kransmas

 A tradition connected to the race is the custom to choose a kranskulla.
 This is a woman who is given the honor of hanging a laurel victory wreath around the neck of the winner of the race as he crosses the finish line.
 She is dressed in the traditional folk costume of Dalarna.
-With the introdiction of the women's race, Tjejvasan in 1988, a male kransmas is also appointed.
+With the introduction of the women's race, Tjejvasan in 1988, a male kransmas is also appointed.
 During the year, those who have been appointed as kranskulla and kransmas serve as ambassadors for the race.